sleepymurph/dmv-publications/README.md

-DMV: Distributed Media Versioning -- Source Code
+DMV: Distributed Media Versioning -- Publications
 ==================================================

 DMV is a project to generalize version control beyond source code and into